Ghostkeeper/SettingsGuide/contributing.md

+This Cura plug-in aims to be free software (as in freedom).
+You are free to modify it under the terms of the [license](LICENSE.md), which is chosen purposefully to stimulate people to contribute.
+Contributors who have their changes merged into Ghostkeeper's repository will be added to the [contributors article](resources/articles/about/contributors.md).
+This document describes how you can contribute and things you need to keep in mind then.

 Reporting bugs
 ----
 Please report bugs in the [issues page of this repository](https://github.com/Ghostkeeper/SettingsGuide/issues).
 Do not report bugs in the Cura repository; they will be closed there.